What is Shopware? Features, Pricing, Verdict

 Technology partners

-Agencies, integrators, and solution partners globally
+Agencies, integrators, and solution providers globally

 Shopware editions and pricing

-Shopware editions at a glance (2026)
+Shopware editions at a glance (2026 pricing)

 EditionPriceBest forKey additions